Hu Fo: Political views

 Although a frequent opponent and critic of the KMT, Hu, unlike many other liberal scholars, was adamantly against the Taiwan independence movement espoused by the DPP.
-In his view, although conditions were not yet ripe, in the long run reunification of Taiwan with mainland China was inevitable, and it was the only way to maintain peace.
+In his view, although conditions were not yet ripe, in the long run Chinese unification was inevitable, and it was the only way to maintain peace.

 Hu argued that the political ideal of yitong, or a single unified state governing all regions, is deeply rooted in Chinese culture, and the abandonment of the ideal by many Taiwanese was a legacy of the Japanese colonial rule.
 He criticized those Taiwanese who deny their Chinese roots as "lacking morality", and believed that a "negotiated reunification" would eventually prevail.

 Death

 In August 2018, Hu sustained head injuries from a fall.
 After being hospitalized in the National Taiwan University Hospital for about a month, he died on 10 September 2018, at the age of 86.
 He was survived by four daughters.
 He died less than two months after Yang Kuo-shu, his former colleague at the Taipei Society.